NCIP/python-api/README.md

 Welcome to the Python API Project!
 ===================================

-Python API is python tools for accessing caBIG services that include pyCaCORE code generator, caBIO client (pyCaBIO) and EVS client (pyEVS).
+Python API is python tools for accessing caCORE services that include pyCaCORE code generator, caBIO client (pyCaBIO) and EVS client (pyEVS).
 It is developed using python script.

 Python API is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.